albertoanta/cityClimateAPI/README.md

 4. Copy the contents of the `.env.example` file to a new file called `.env`
     * If you are on Liunx or Mac you can run the command: `cp .env.example .env`

-5. Case SqlLite driver used for Database
+5. Case SqLite driver used for Database
     `mkdir /tmp/database/`
     `touch /tmp/database/database.sqlite`

+    There is and populated SQLite database at`cityClimateAPI/storage/app/databases/database.sqlite` path

     Edit .env file to use created database